civican/legisinfo/44-1/bills/C-20/bill_text.md

     the information is used solely for the purpose of dealing with the complaint or initiating the complaint; and

-    use information obtained by the Commission under a review conducted under section `28` or `29` of any activity that was, is or may be carried out by the RCMP or Agency if
+    use information obtained by the Commission under a review conducted under **subsection** 28**(1) or (2)** or section 29 of any activity that was, is or may be carried out by the RCMP or Agency if

-    the information is relevant and necessary to the conduct of a review under subsection `28`(1) or (2) of any similar activity that was, is or may be carried out by the RCMP or Agency, and
+    the information is relevant and necessary to the conduct of a review under subsection 28(1) or (2) **or section 29** of any similar activity that was, is or may be carried out by the RCMP or Agency, and

     the information is used solely for the purposes of the review referred to in subparagraph (i).